 About the quantity.
 I usually make a triple batch and refrigerate the rest.
 It keeps for months.

-2) If you have read my article on the Zen of Marinades, you know that they do not penetrate very far.
+2) If you have read my article on the science of marinades, you know that they do not penetrate very far.
 So we have two strategies here to get around the problem.
 We're going to pound these breasts to make them flatter.
 This way there is more surfacee area exposed to the flavorful juice, and the penetration depth is a greater portion of the total meat.
 Then we're going to dry brine the meat by salting it about 4 hours before cooking.
 This gives the salt a chance to penetrate.

 3) For grilling.
 Grill over indirect heat to keep the sugar from burning.
 Shoot for about 325°F in the indirect zone.
 It will take about 45 minutes depending on how thick they are and how hot your grill is, and you should use a meat thermometer to get it off at optimum safe temp, 165°F.